wisebooksio/wisebooks-site/_posts/2018-9-09-keean-sarani.md

 For example, we’re in a niche market for YC companies with transdermal drug delivery patches.
 The new YC bio partner, Diego Rey, is experienced in pharma, he sold his diagnostics therapeutics company for like half a billion dollars to Roche [Molecular Systems].
 So he has pharma experience but he doesn’t have transdermal experience.
 He reached out to his entire network personally, to find someone with transdermal tech experience to help us out with that.

-Another thing that stands out is probably Paul Buchheit’s workshops [founder of Gmail, serial angel investor].
-I’m pretty sure he’s a YC partner and he’s one of our investors; super, hyper intelligent guy.
+Another thing that stands out is probably Paul Buchheit’s workshops [founder of Gmail, serial angel investor, and YC partner].
+He’s one of our investors; super, hyper intelligent guy.
 He held office hours around the topic of “Building a Billion Dollar company”.
 That really forced founders to think about their very long-term strategy and work backwards from that billion dollar valuation to figure out how to get there.
 He worked with individual companies to help them roadmap their own trajectory, so <b>that</b> was phenomenal.

 The last thing is, it’s single-handedly the best raising vehicle in the entire world.
 There is no better mechanism to raise money than YC.
 We were fortunate enough to raise a little amount of capital before Demo Day and we went into Demo Day with half a million dollars.
 On that day, our partners were absolutely rooting for us.
 Our YC partners would tell us, “Hey, I might have a handshake deal for you over there, go talk to this guy.”
 That’s so different from the startup world in Canada.
 But at the YC Demo Day, people will literally shake your hand for a half a million dollar deal and that handshake is equivalent to a signed piece of paper.
 For YC, handshake deals are everything and you don’t break those.